Why Digital Rights Management Gets a Bad Wrap

 And best of all, FileProtect makes it easy to set up, manage, and access shared content.
 FileProtect users don’t have to become technical experts to share information, and recipients don’t have to jump through endless hoops just to access a file.
 And the CIO doesn’t have to spend weeks worrying about implementation.
 Clients can get up and running on CapLinked’s cloud-based technology in under one hour.

 Our enhanced solution for digital rights management is just one part of the value proposition that CapLinked offers to clients like Takeda, Hess, Roche, and FTI Consulting.
-Enterprise users can learn more about how to use CapLinked’s cloud-based platform and API for information control and risk mitigation.
+Enterprise users can learn more about how to use CapLinked’s cloud-based platform for information control and risk mitigation.

 Contact us if you’d like to learn more about FileProtect or to explore other ways that CapLinked can help your organization protect content being sent outside your security perimeter.